 Disadvantages: ChromaBlast has the same disadvantages as sublimation.
 White shirts are required for best image quality.
 Grayscale will work, but colored and dark shirts won’t.
 In addition, the ChromaBlast chemistry tends to leave a slightly visible and tangible residue on the shirts immediately after pressing.
 This generally washes off the first time the shirt is laundered, but that doesn’t always happen on gray or pastel garments.
 The ink is less expensive than SubliJet, but that savings is offset by the higher cost of the paper, so the operating cost is about the same as sublimation.
 And, unlike sublimation, ChromaBlast can’t be used to decorate hard surfaces.
 It’s specifically for T-shirt printing.
 Finally, the problems noted above with the limited numbers of compatible printers and the single-purpose use of the printer apply to ChromaBlast as well as sublimation.

 New Developments: There are new solutions to the white shirt problem in the form of heat-applied print and cut media that is fully compatible with SubliJet or ChromaBlast ink.
 So if a sublimation shop gets an order that must be applied to black shirts, they can print and cut the graphic and apply it to a black shirt.
 That shirt can also be something other than polyester, which makes it more profitable.
 Click here for more information about the SubliTex solution.
 The same thing can be done with EnduraTex DarkJET sheets and ChromaBlast ink.
 Using the print and cut method requires simplifying your design.
 More on that later.
 And it won’t be as soft as either ChromaBlast or sublimation, but it does add a utility that can turn some lost opportunities into happy customers.
+The ChromaBlast option for the Sawgrass SG400 starts at only $699, so it’s extremely affordable.
+Tabloid-size cotton decoration packages featuring the Virtuoso SG800 start at only $1,799.00.

 Summary: If your goal is to create really soft transfers, If you want to create photo realistic images with soft edges and complex graphics, if you’re looking for the most affordable start-up package, sublimation or ChromaBlast cotton decoration might be right for you.
 If your goal is to create full color graphics that you can slap on any shirt of any fabric or color, keep reading.